RossMeikleham/Verilog_Examples/src/Multiplier/README.md

 #Multiplier Functional Unit Circuit
-Multiplies 2 8 bit numbers to generate a 16 bit number.
+Multiplies 2 n bit numbers to generate a 2n bit number.

-Run the makefile on unix systems to generate the test bench.
+Run the makefile on unix systems to generate the test bench, the test bench uses a value of n = 8;